hereswhisper/Fosscord-Badge-Generator/README.md

 - `npm run console` will run a console/terminal version of the program.
 - `npm run web` will run the application in your web browser.

+Unless running the console/terminal version, be sure to run `npm install` before running the UI app or Web app.

 Example: STAFF,PARTNER,CERTIFIED_MODERATOR<br>
 Output: 262147